bloodaxis/cerun-gui/README.md

 # Cerun GUI

-A Qt frontend for launching executables inside a running Steam compatibility prefix.
+A Qt frontend for launching executables inside a running proton/wine prefix.

 ## Install